1. What’s the repo market?

 In its first direct injection of cash to the banking sector since the financial crisis, it laid out as much as $75 billion a day in temporary cash over four days to quell the funding crunch and push the effective fed funds rate down.
 In what are known as overnight system repos, the Fed lent cash to primary dealers against Treasury securities or other collateral.

 It did calm the markets, eventually bringing the rates down around 2% by Sept.
-19. The following week, the New York Federal Reserve Bank began began extending these temporary loans for beyond one day, in what is known as a term operations, and provided a schedule of their future repo plans through Oct.
-10. It also beefed up its overnight operations to $100 billion in the days leading to the end of the quarter -- a milestone often accompanied by increased volatility.
-Those actions may be sufficient for a temporary patch, if the liquidity squeeze really just reflected a temporary crunch.
-But as the Fed intervention dragged on, strategists, economists and some former Fed officials voiced the belief that the repo turmoil is a sign of a longer-term problem.
+19. The following week, the Federal Reserve Bank of New York began extending these temporary loans for beyond one day, in what is known as a term operations, and provided a set schedule of their future repo plans.
+It has since beefed up its overnight operations and continued to offer swaths of longer-term repo funding.
+The central bank went on in October to buy Treasury bills from the marketplace, as a method to more permanently add reserves to the banking system.
+Those actions have quelled the mayhem yet market participants are wary issues will reappear at year-end and other key times.
+And overall, many strategists, economists and some former Fed officials voiced the belief that the repo turmoil is a sign of a larger problems.

 7. What do they think is wrong?